-While we highly recommend you get exactly the UPS unit you need with the features you want (and there’s no way to get that perfect of a fit without doing the math we outlined above along with some careful comparison shopping) that doesn’t mean we don’t have some very strong recommendations based on our experience.
+While we highly recommend you get exactly the UPS unit you need with the features you want (and there’s no way to get that perfect of a fit without doing the math we outlined above along with some careful comparison shopping), that doesn’t mean we don’t have some very strong recommendations based on our experience.

-When it comes down to best value per minute-of-runtime along with a wide array of features its very tough to beat CyberPower UPS units.
+When it comes down to best value per minute-of-runtime along with a wide array of features, it’s very tough to beat CyberPower UPS units.
 Although APC might be a company with a significant history and presence in the industry (as well as the UPS unit you’ll find in many corporate settings) they come with a premium price tag that doesn’t typically offer a home user much to show.
-Dollar for dollar we can’t recommend CyberPower units enough for use in a home or small office environment.
+Dollar for dollar, we can’t recommend CyberPower units enough for use in a home or small office environment.

-Their AVR Intelligent LCD Mini-Tower line is by far the best value in the industry right now as you get a large battery (that can be can be easily user-replaced for less than $50), multiple surge protection ports (power, Ethernet, coax), great management software (both stand alone desktop software and free network-wide management software depending on your needs), and an attractive form factor with an easy to read LCD panel.
+Their AVR Intelligent LCD Mini-Tower line is by far the best value in the industry right now, as you get a large battery (that can be can be easily user-replaced for less than $50), multiple surge protection ports (power, Ethernet, coax), great management software (both stand alone desktop software and free network-wide management software depending on your needs), and an attractive form factor with an easy to read LCD panel.

-Now you might be asking “I’ve found quite a few smaller UPS units under $80 with a lower power rating and a smaller form factor.
+Now you might be asking, “I’ve found quite a few smaller UPS units under $80 with a lower power rating and a smaller form factor.
 Why shouldn’t I get one of them?”
 The majority of smaller brick-style units are not line interactive.
 Remember from the section above detailing types of UPS units that line interactive means that the unit is sophisticated enough to handle brownouts and voltage changes on the line without flipping over to the battery.
-Given that the majority of power interruptions are exactly this type (and not full blown extended blackouts) a line-interactive unit is perfect for correction of brownouts and overvoltage issues without taxing or draining the battery.
-Further, if you do have a blackout a unit with a 1000VA+ rating will definitely you ensure you have enough power to finish any work you’re doing, shut the system down gracefully, and in most situations (given that blackouts are typically short lived) will even have enough power to get you through until the lights come back on.
+Given that the majority of power interruptions are exactly this type (and not full blown extended blackouts), a line-interactive unit is perfect for correction of brownouts and overvoltage issues without taxing or draining the battery.
+Further, if you do have a blackout, a unit with a 1000VA+ rating will definitely you ensure you have enough power to finish any work you’re doing, shut the system down gracefully, and in most situations (given that blackouts are typically short lived) will even have enough power to get you through until the lights come back on.